pjr93/tab-organizer/README.md

 4) In the top right corner, turn on Developer mode

-5) In the top left corner, click load unpacked, then find the folder which contains the app (wherever you unpacked your zip to)
+5) In the top left corner, click load unpacked, then find the folder which contains the app (wherever you unpacked your zip to).
+MAKE SURE to pick the folder which directly contains manifest.json (i.e. when you enter the folder, manifest.json should be there.
+Depending on your extraction method, the folder may contain another folder which THEN contains the app)

 6) Enjoy!